There are many reasons why an investment in a start-up or high growth company will not be successful.

-It is surprisingly common for founders to divide up the equity equally and do the same for their income from the company.
+It is surprisingly common for founders to divide up the equity equally and do the same with the income from the company.
 When one of the founders feels they are shouldering more of the burden than others, ill-will corrodes the relationship.
+This frequently leads to the breakdown of the core team.
 However this need not be the case.

 Proportion of surplus Spent or Saved

 A conscious choice has been been made and agreed between the owners (and the investors) of how much of any surplus income is reinvested and how much is extracted as salary, bonuses, dividends or perks.